Maximum of 30 teams so only max of 30 congregating near start in specified large open area.

 These maps are indicative only - you will need to source accurate maps for navigating whilst on the route.

 Footpath Maps (https://footpathmaps.com/) are free online Ordnance Survey maps showing UK public footpaths, cycle paths, bridleways and other rights of way; for walking, cycling, and outdoor activities.
-We suggest you go there yourself and download the relevant part of the route you require and at the scale you need.
+You can go there yourself and download the relevant part of the route you require and at the scale you need - however you may find later in the day that the download threshold has been exceeded.